Navigate the guidance here

 You should ask yourself why you need the disclosure before deciding what disclosure laws you want the check to be issued under.
 See ‘What countries does it cover’ earlier in this guide for further information.

 If you’re applying for jobs that disclose all convictions (including spent ones), it’s really important to find out exactly what your criminal record is so that you know what you do and don’t have to disclose.
 To do this, one option is to get a copy of your police records.
 Under the Data Protection Act, you can apply for a Subject Access Request from your local police force.
-This costs £10, and provides information that is held on the Police National Computer (PNC) about you (not just your unspent convictions).
+It’s free of charge and provides information that is held on the Police National Computer (PNC) about you (not just your unspent convictions).

 When spent convictions are taken into account